Nominal Recursors as Epi-Recursors: Extended Technical Report: Proof Sketches for the Recursor Results

-\textbf{Proof of $r_6 \geq r_5$:} This follows from the fact that, in the presence of the other axioms in $\Props_5$, the bound-variable renaming property \SwBvr{} implies the congruence property \SbCg{} (though not the other way around).
+\textbf{Proof of $r_6 \geq r_5$:} This follows from the fact that, in the presence of the other axioms in $\Props_5$, the bound-variable renaming property \SwBvr{} implies the congruence property \SwCg{} (though not the other way around).
+So again we use an identity functor $F$, more precisely the inclusion functor between the categories of $(\Sigma_5,\Props_5)$-models and $(\Sigma_5,\Props_5)$-models.

-\textbf{Proof of $r_8 \geq r_7$:} This follows immediately since the axioms for substitution imply those for renaming (though not the other way around, since substitution requires additional structure).
+\textbf{Proof of $r_9 \geq r_7$:} This follows by applying Prop.~\ref{prop-extCriterion} with the functor $F$ that transforms the substitution operator of a $(\Sigma_7,\Props_7)$-model $\MM$ into a renaming operator just like this is done for terms, by inserting the free-variable injection operator into the second argument: $m[y/x]^\MM = m[(\Vr^\MM\;y)/x]^\MM$.
+This yields a model satisfying $\Props_9$ because the axioms for substitution straightforwardly imply those for renaming (though not the other way around, since substitution requires additional structure).

-\textbf{Proof of $r_9 \geq r_8$:} The proof here takes advantage of the fact that, in a constructor-enriched renset (structures axiomatizing renaming that form the basis of recursor $r_8$), freshness is definable from renaming \cite{DBLP:conf/cade/Popescu22} in such a way that the $r_9$ properties can be proved.
+\textbf{Proof of $r_9 \geq r_8$:} The proof here takes advantage of the fact that, in a constructor-enriched renset (structures axiomatizing renaming that form the basis of recursor $r_8$), freshness is definable from renaming \cite{DBLP:conf/cade/Popescu22} in several equivalent ways, including via \FrDRn{}; and with this definition, the $\Props_9$ properties follow from $\Props_8$.
+So $r_9 \geq r_8$ is proved using the functor that takes any $(\Sigma_8,\Props_8)$-model to a $(\Sigma_9,\Props_9)$-model that has the same carrier set, constructors and renaming operator, and has freshness defined via \FrDRn{}.

 \ One may wonder whether any relation can be established between the strength of swapping-based recursors on the one hand, and renaming- or substitution-based recursors on the other hand.
 The answer seems to be negative: Substitution-like operators $\_[\_/\_]^\MM : M \ra {M} \ra \Var \ra M$ are structurally more complex than swapping-like operators $\_[\_\sw\_]^\MM : M \ra {\Var} \ra \Var \ra M$ as they (intuitively) refer to the replacement not of variables for variables, but of entities from the models for variables; so there seems to be no hope of defining the former from the latter in a freshness-swapping model; and it seems that not even renaming-like operators can be defined from swapping-like operators, since the latter but not the former preserve the free variables.